States Adopting NCOIL Unclaimed Life Insurance Benefits Act

 We will continue to update this map and matrix as additional states propose similar legislation.

 Keane is the most accomplished, knowledgeable, and comprehensive unclaimed property company in the country.
 Learn more about our unclaimed property services to the insurance industry.
-You can also read our Unclaimed Property Blog and subscribe to Keanotes, and receive real-time legislative alerts.
+You can also read our Unclaimed Property Blog for additional insight.
+We also encourage you to subscribe to Keane’s Unclaimed Property Compliance Portal to stay up to date on all legislation, along with access to various escheat compliance resources.